drcandacemakedamoore/cleanX/README.md

 ### Supported Platforms

-cleanX is a pure Python package, but it has many dependencies on native libraries.
+CleanX is a pure Python package, but it has many dependencies on native libraries.
 We try to test it on as many platforms as we can to see if dependencies can be installed there.
 Below is the list of platforms that will potentially work.
 Please note that where